Iri5s/Iri5s/README.md

 Hello!

-My name is Jaiden, IT nerd by day, programming nerd by night, definitely not as cool as Batman though.
-Experienced in Windows and Linux system administration, PowerShell, C#, PHP, Go, JS and even Visual Basic.
-Mainly focused on system administration tools and web projects but enjoy any challenge that presents itself.
+My name is Jaiden, IT nerd by day, programmer by night.
+Experienced in Windows and Linux system administration.
+Full stack experience across languages such as C#, PHP, Go, JS.
+Scripting with PowerShell and Visual Basic.
+Always looking for any challenge that presents itself.

-My most notable projects include:
+Some of my most notable projects include:
-- <a href="https://zerrix.com/zerrix-console-for-workspace">Zerrix Console</a> - A Google Workspace tool for IT admins that allows for efficient, secure and centralized domain management.
+- <a href="https://zerrix.com/zerrix-console-for-workspace">Zerrix Console</a> - A Google Workspace tool for IT admins that allows for efficient, secure and centralized Google Workspace management.
-- Being apart of the <a href="https://www.beyondatc.net/">BeyondATC</a> team, a leading ATC simulation program for Microsoft Flight Simulator.
+- Being a part of the <a href="https://www.beyondatc.net/">BeyondATC</a> team, a leading ATC simulation program for Microsoft Flight Simulator.
 - A plugin-free flight tracking tool for X-Plane and MSFS.
-- A modern and concise helpdesk system built using PHP and Fomantic-UI.
+- A modern and intuitive helpdesk system built using PHP and Fomantic-UI.

-Most code is private, however if you do find some old code, don't judge me too much!
+Most code is private.

 Have a good one!
 Jaiden (Iri5s)